 - Rates Rebate

-For further information about these benefits and many more, please visit Carers Northern Ireland’s website.
+For further information about these benefits and assistance for carer's, please visit Carers Northern Ireland’s website.

 Local Carers' Groups

-As a carer, you can become isolated so time for yourself and contact with others is imperative for your own well-being.
+As a carer, you can become isolated so ensure that you make time for yourself and maintain contact with others for your own well-being.

 Local Health and Social Services Trusts should be able to provide a list of local carers’ groups.